skellis46/finger-pointing-moon/case-for-support.md

 To date, no research has directly examined the margins and intersections of these two positions in practice-research.

 - proxy is very different from staring into the belly of not knowing.
 Accepting the possibility of not knowing or there are things that are not able to be known
 - I am not proposing evidence evidence evidence.
+Tension between evidence, and allowing the creative work to do its work.
 - make clear that so much focus of practice-research has been on techne (know-how).
 Have argued previously that this is a given in any research practice: the capacity to do something, to have the know-how.
 But this is not the interests of any research method (or ought not to be).
-Example of science: know-how to filter chemical or run a regression.
+Example of science: know-how to filter chemical or run a regression. (unless process changes: development of epistemic thing)
 - to address the idea that practice-research's place is an epistemic place (and not to stay within realm of techne). to know something differently. to know-that. this is not to reduce or displace know-how or craft. ties to Rheinberger and building epistemic things.
 - but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) be an epistemic thing?
 And if not, what kind of _thing_ is it?
+- some kind of line between what is observable and standpoint epistemology (see for instance <https://medium.com/@mittmattmutt/capitalism-and-grievance-studies-998e039b94d7>)

 >The distinction may not perfectly map onto the distinction between knowledge-how and knowledge-that, especially if Aristotle is taken at his word that what distinguishes epistêmê is what it is knowledge of: what “cannot be otherwise than it is” (Nic.
 Eth.
 1139b.20).